-12.3.2 Post-upgrade checks
+14.3.2 Post-upgrade checks

-When all finishes successfully check that replication is running.
+When everything has finished successfully, check that replication is running.
 Check ngcp-status.
 Finally, do a basic functionality test.
-Check web interface, register two test subscribers and perform a test call between them to ensure call routing works.
+Check the web interface, register two test subscribers and perform a test call between them to ensure call routing works.

-You can find a backup of some important configuration files of your existing installation under /var/backup/ngcp-mr5.4.1-\ (where \ is a place holder for a timestamp) in case you need to roll back something at any time.
-A log file of the upgrade procedure is available at /var/backup/ngcp-mr5.4.1-\/upgrade.log.
+You can find a backup of some important configuration files of your existing installation under /var/backup/ngcp-mr5.5.1-\ (where \ is a place holder for a timestamp) in case you need to roll back something at any time.
+A log file of the upgrade procedure is available at /var/backup/ngcp-mr5.5.1-\/upgrade.log.

-13 Backup, Recovery and Database Maintenance
+15 Backup, Recovery and Database Maintenance

-13.1 sip:provider CE Backup
+15.1 sip:provider CE Backup

 For any service provider it is important to maintain a reliable backup policy as it enables prompt services restoration after any force majeure event.
 Hence, we strongly suggest you to configure a backup procedure.
-The sip:provider CE has a built-in solution that can help you back up the most crucial data.
-Alternatively, it can be integrated with any Debian compatible backup software.
+The sip:provider CE can be integrated with any Debian compatible backup software.

-13.1.1 What data to back up
+15.1.1 What data to back up